 It has a 30 inch cast iron cylinder with an 8 foot stroke.
 The beam weighs 12 tons.

 The engine was moved to Greensplat near St Austell in 1894 at a cost of £65 at the time – not a small sum then.
 It was rebuilt there by Nicholas Manhay of Pescovillet.
 A reverend gentleman had to be taken home in a wheelbarrow following the traditional celebrations at the time of its restart in 1897!
 The engine was handed over to Caleb Nichols the first Engine Man.
-Caleb trained an apprentice from Carclew Arthur Hancock the driver who shut off steam for the last time during Christmas Week 1959.
-It was the last Cornish Engine to be in use commercially south of the Tamar.
+Caleb trained an apprentice from Carclew - Arthur Hancock, he was the driver who finally shut off steam for the last time during Christmas Week 1959.
+It was the very last Cornish Engine to be in commercial use south of the Tamar and thus marked its unique place in Cornish mining history by some 5 years, all other engines in Cornwall had ceased service by 1955.

-The building and engine were isted but the engine was acquired by Peter Young in 1972 in a partly vandalised condition.
-Peter and his team moved it considerable effort and enormous cost over the winter of 72/73.
-It was re-erected at Wendron Forge, Trenear, which later became Poldark Mine.
-It has been running here since that date.
-Being in the open air the workings of the engine are exposed for all to see and makes the engine look most odd naked of its cladding and other fittings.
-The museum holds several steam gauges that belonged to the engine and also the unique hand made Enginemans chair.
+The building was eventually listed but the engine was acquired by Peter Young in 1972, it was in a partly vandalised condition.
+Peter and his team moved it at considerable effort and enormous cost over the winter of 1972/73.
+It was re-erected at Wendron Forge, Trenear, which is the Poldark Mine of today.
+It has been running here since that date for most of the last 45 years.
+Being in the open air the workings of the engine are exposed for all to see, this appearance makes the engine look most odd, naked of its cladding and other fittings.
+The museum holds several steam & other gauges that belonged to the engine and also the unique hand made Enginemans chair is on display.

-The listed (1974) Engine House remained in situ but was de-listed by English Heritage so that it could be knocked down.
+The listed (1974) Engine House remained in situ perched on the edge of the vast open cast pit workings.
+It was de-listed by English Heritage in 2000 so that it could be knocked down!!
 It was demolished in 2002.
-Nothing remains on the site as the entire village of Greensplat was removed and the site mined for China Clay.
-The road to the former village ends abruptly some distance away.
+It could have been saved as Peter was willing to move the entire engine house to Trenear but the council would not allow it!
+So Cornwalls very last commercially working engine house was destroyed.
+The engine house stood close to the village chapel & Sunday school.
+Sadly, nothing remains on the location today as the entire village of Greensplat was removed and the hills were mined away for China Clay.
+The hedge lined road to the former village ends abruptly some distance away from what is now a vast hole in the ground.

 This is the record at English Heritage: